...and we knew God had stayed.

 And we knew God had stayed.

-I dreamed the food bank closed its doors
+I dreamed the food bank closed its doors.

-but because we ran out of hunger.
+We just ran out of hunger.

-Because no one had to choose between rent and dinner anymore.
+No one had to choose between rent and dinner anymore.

-Because justice finally kept the promise
+And justice finally kept the promise

 that charity was never meant to carry alone.

-Because the question was no longer, How will I eat?
+How will I eat?

 but, Whom shall I invite to dinner?